On this page

 Completing the referral form is the first stage in gathering information about your child’s communication and development and any concerns you or the setting might have.
 We also need to know what you have tried already; what is worrying you the most; and how you think speech and language therapy could help.

-You can make a referral by completing the following form in full.
+You can make a referral by completing the following form in full and emailing it to [email protected].
 If you do not complete the forms in full or provide insufficient information, the referral will not be accepted, and it will be returned to you explaining what you need to do next.

 How can I help my child?